Quebec secondary schools

 - We use your top five grades in Secondary V courses, including the prerequisites for your chosen program, to calculate your admission average.

 - If one of your prerequisites is a Secondary IV course, you must have successfully completed this course but we do not include this grade in your admission average.

 - Please note that the requirements listed are minimum requirements only and are subject to change.
 Meeting these minimum requirements does not guarantee admission.

-Before applying, make sure you meet the admission requirements.
+- Before applying, make sure you meet the admission requirements.
+Check for your program.

 Good to know

 - Quebec Secondary V students can apply as early as mid-October for the following fall term.
 While most programs accept applications for admission until June 1, some programs have different deadlines.
 Check the .

 - For some programs, you may have to provide additional supporting documents or pass an audition or exam.